jupyterhub/team-compass/docs/binder/subdomains.rst

 project wants to recognise those who publicly support the project in order to advance our mission.

+If the BinderHub stops being functional, or is deemed to not behave in an acceptable way, the subdomain may be reclaimed at any time, redirecting back to the root mybinder.org.

 If you would like to obtain a sub-domain that points at your public BinderHub please `open a new issue on our repository <https://github.com/jupyterhub/team-compass/issues/new>`_ mentioning who you are, what you do and where we can find your BinderHub.